mmuratarat/mmuratarat.github.io/_posts/2019-08-24-mle_map_estimation.md

 where $P(\theta)$ is the prior distribution of $\theta$.
 We can also safely ignore the denominator.

-As before, can often be more convenient to use logarithm,
+As before, it can be more convenient to use logarithm,

 \begin{equation}
 \theta_{MAP} = \underset{\theta}{\operatorname{argmax}} \sum_{i=1} log \left(P(x_{i} \mid \theta)\right) + log \left( P(\theta)\right)